-- · A good quality dictionary and thesaurus
+- A good quality dictionary and thesaurus - · The Dry by Jane Harper

-- Connecting English: A Skills Workbook Year

-10 by Cambridge

-- The Dry by Jane Harper

 2. ENGLISH EXTENSION

 The subject is aligned with the Australian National Curriculum and is influenced by both the IB Language and Literature, and the QCAA Literature and General English syllabi.